HackerSpace-PESU/pesu-auth/README.md

 | `message`   | `str`           | A message that provides information corresponding to the status          |
 | `timestamp` | `datetime`      | A timezone offset timestamp indicating the time of authentication        |
 | `error`     | `str`           | The error name and stack trace, if an application side error occurs      |#### Profile Ob    ject

+#### `ProfileObject`

+This object contains the user's profile information, which is returned only if the `profile` parameter is set to

+`True`.
+If the authentication fails, this field will not be present in the response.

 | **Field**           | **Description**               ----------------------- |
 |---------------------|------------------------------- --------------------- ----|